NiekMooij/MIS-algorithms/README.md

 - **Lotka-Volterra Algorithm:** Efficient implementation of the Lotka-Volterra algorithm for maximal independent set calculation.
 - **Continuation Algorithm:** The Continuation Clgorithm to find maximal independent sets in graphs.
 - **Greedy Algorithm:** Implementation of the Greedy algorithm for maximal independent set approximation, where we select vertices based on the minimum degree.
 - **Exact Algorithm:** An exact algorithm to find the exact maximal independent set in a given graph.
-Used much functionaluty from the PuLP package!
+Used much functionality from the PuLP package!

 ## Installation
 You can install the package using pip: